Hunter Renfrow Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Season Stats

-- Renfrow (11 red zone targets) has been the recipient of 20.8% of his team's 53 red zone pass attempts.
+- With 11 targets in the red zone this season, Renfrow has been on the receiving end of 20.8% of his team's 53 red zone pass attempts.

-- The Raiders, who rank 18th in the NFL in points scored, have attempted a pass 61.4% of the time while running the football 38.6% of the time.
+- The Raiders have run 61.4% passing plays and 38.6% rushing plays this season.
+They rank 18th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with Washington.